 Running Changed My Life!

-I ran the 2002 Atlanta Thanksgiving Day Half Marathon as my first race when I was 46 and I literally went from "Couch to Half Marathon" in three months.
-I injured my IT Band in the process, but started losing weight and felt so much better that I was determined to get back to running as soon as possible.
-In my first year of running I lost 50 pounds, joined a running group, and started increasing my long run distance until I was running at least 13 miles every weekend, and lost 50 pounds in 12 months.
+I ran the 2002 Atlanta Thanksgiving Day Half Marathon as my first race when I was about to turn 47 and I literally went from "Couch to Half Marathon" in three months.
+I injured my IT Band in the process, but started losing weight and felt so much better that I was determined to get back to running.
+After I recovered from my injury the following year I started to run regularly, joined a running group, started increasing my long run distance until I was running at least 13 miles every weekend, and lost 50 pounds in 12 months.

-I decided that I wanted to try and run Boston in 2006 after I turned 50, so started researching what I needed to do to get in and settled on Chicago as my first marathon and where I would make my first attempt at qualifying.
+I decided that I wanted to try and run Boston in 2006 after I turned 50, so started researching what I needed to do to get into the race.
+I settled on the 2004 Chicago as my first marathon and where I would make my first attempt to qualify for Boston.
 Race day weather in Chicago was perfect and I was able to qualify with roughly 35 seconds to spare, but the last 6 miles were brutal and I was barely hanging on by a thread when I crossed the finish line.

 The 2006 Boston Marathon was my second marathon, and as many runners do when they first qualify for Boston, I became obsessed with finding out everything I could about the race before I ran it for the first time.
 I scoured the internet for any information I could find so I could figure out a pacing strategy for the mainly downhill but challenging course.
 The more I looked, the more frustrated I became because I couldn’t find exactly what I wanted.
 So, I decided to create a terrain-adjusted pacing spreadsheet for myself that could easily create custom pace bands based on any goal time and also allow for customized pacing strategies.
 I ran the race and the pace band worked like a charm.